brianramos/flow-lattice/README.md

 ## Why FlowLattice

 Conventional planning systems often expand every material, time period, facility, and physical lot into separate scalar variables.
-FlowLattice keeps the problem’s algebraic composition visible:
+FlowLattice keeps the problem’s algebraic composition visible.

-\[
-(\partial \otimes I_M)f + Sx = d
-\]

 This allows the suite to select a solver from the model’s structure rather than sending every instance through one generic optimizer.